AashrithPemmaraju06/flipkart-customer-query-classification/README.md

 # flipkart-customer-service-satisfaction-classification
-A Machine Learning model to classify Flipkart Customer Service Queries
+A Machine Learning model to classify Flipkart Customer Queries